Geography and Geographic Information Sciences (GIS)

 Geographers use a variety of tools, but much of their work revolves around developing and analyzing various forms of spatial data and information, with a special emphasis on satellite imagery, vector graphics, historical, and paper maps.

-The Department of Geography at UC offers PhD, MA, BS and BA degrees.
+The Department of Geography at UC offers PhD, MA, MS (Online), BS and BA degrees, and Graduate and Undergraduate Certificates in GIS.

 All students are encouraged to develop individualized programs meeting their specific needs, in consultation with their academic adviser.
 For more information on courses and requirements for the BA/BS program, please visit the Undergraduate Program site.
 For more on the PhD and MA programs, please visit the Graduate Program site.